jabberjabberjabber/laser_tester/README.md

 - `P = (T − T_ambient) / R_thermal`

-D6 drives the laser module's TTL PWM input directly through a 100 Ω series resistor, with a 10 kΩ pull-down to GND to hold the input low during boot. `analogWrite` on D6 can step power levels for calibration curves.
+D6 drives the laser module's TTL PWM input directly through a 100 Ω series resistor, with a 10 kΩ pull-down to GND to hold the input low during boot.

 ## Parts